Definitive-edition/Final-project/jokes.md

 4: What do you call 5000 dead lawyers at the bottom of the ocean?
 A good start
 4: Why won't sharks attack lawyers?
 Professional courtesy

+1: What is the currency in Outer Space?
+Starbucks